groundmelon/pydjisdk/README.md

 # pydjisdk

-Another version of DJISDK using python.
+Another version of [https://github.com/dji-sdk/Onboard-SDK](DJISDK) using python.

 NOT FINISHED YET